poonchuanan/tp/docs/UserGuide.md

 ## Introduction

-{Give a product intro}
-traKCAL is an application for managing calories intake, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+**traKCAL** is an application for managing calories intake, optimized for use via Command Line Interface (CLI) whilst retaining the benefits of a Graphical User Interface (GUI).
-If you can type fast, traKCAL can get your calorie intake input recorded faster than traditional GUI applications.
+If you can type fast, traKCAL is suited just for you.

 ## Table of Contents
 * [Quick Start](#quick-start)